ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Finite-Dimensional ZX-calculus

 We define the symmetric monoidal category $\ZXf$ with objects as lists of dimensions $\lst{d_i}_{i=1}^n$ where $d_i \in \N$ for all $0 < i \leq n$, such that $d_i \geq 2$, and morphisms generated by the following diagrams, for any $a, b, n, m \in \N$, $0 \leq j < a$, and $\overrightarrow r \in \C^a$ such that $r_0 = 1$:

-Diagrams are to be read top-to-bottom, as it is implied from the interpratation below.
+Diagrams are to be read top-to-bottom, as implied by the interpretation below.
 Diagrams can be composed in two ways: sequentially, by connecting input and output wires, and in parallel, by placing them side-by-side.

 We extend our language with the standard \emph{qudit Z-spider} and the \emph{mixed-dimensional Z-spider}~\cite{wangCompletenessQufiniteZXW2024}, given by the following compositions, respectively:

 where $a = \min_{i = 0}^{n + m} a_i$ is the minimal dimension.
 Furthermore, the phase-free Z-spider with arbitrary legs can express both the cap and cup as follows: